CodeHub-UGA/Concepts/Cyber Security/Learn.md

 * [Google Security Blog](https://security.googleblog.com) : A blog written by current Google employees on all things related to cyber security, and more specifically, what google is doing to be more secure in our day in age

 * [Infosec Resources](https://resources.infosecinstitute.com) : A blog that has mini-courses, e-books, and hands on tutorials for students interested in cyber security

+## Books:

+* *“Hacking the Hacker: Learn From the Experts Who Take Down Hacker” by Roger A Grimes *

+* *“The Art of Invisibility: The World’s Most Famous Hacker Teaches You How to Be Safe in the Age of Big Brother and Big Data” by Kevin Mitnick *

+* *“Social Engineering: The Science of Human Hacking” by Christopher Hadnagy*